Boat International Media: Events

-Boat International Media holds various parties and networking events in collaboration with their long-standing partners, including Panasonic, PRIME Megayacht Platform and Centtrip.

 Each year Boat International Media organises the World Superyacht Awards, which celebrate the best yachts from the previous year.
 The awards are judged by a panel of superyacht owners and industry leaders who undertake to visit as many of the nominated yachts as possible before making their judgements.
 In 2020, the Awards will be held in London in May.
 Previous editions have been held in Istanbul, Venice, Amsterdam and Florence.

-The Superyacht Design Symposium is another annual event, originally launched in 2008, which attracts an audience of superyacht designers, builders and owners.
+The Superyacht Design Festival is another annual event, originally launched in 2008, which attracts an audience of superyacht designers, builders and owners.
 After a number of years in the Austrian ski resort of Kitzbuhel, the event is moving to the Italian ski resort of Cortina d’Ampezzo in January 2019.

 At the Superyacht Design Symposium each year, the winners of the annual Design & innovation Awards are also revealed.
 These are awarded to designers and builders of superyachts for styling, naval architecture, innovation and technology.

 The Young Designer of the Year is an annual competition for up and coming designers.
-Previous winners have gone on to successful careers at big-name superyacht design studios.

 The Ocean Awards were launched in 2015, and celebrate the people and projects working towards the protection of the oceans.
-The event aims to “recognise individuals, community groups, organisations and businesses that have made significant contributions to the health of the marine environment, to the sustainable management of marine resources, or to public engagement with the oceans and seas”.
+The event aims to "recognise individuals, community groups, organisations and businesses that have made significant contributions to the health of the marine environment, to the sustainable management of marine resources, or to public engagement with the oceans and seas".
 Previous winners of awards have included charity founders, scientific researchers, lawyers and documentary producers.

 In 2018, Boat International Media also launched Ocean Talks, a day of presentations and networking, bringing together activists, scientists and members from the superyacht community in order to discuss the issues facing our oceans.
 The 2018 edition was held at the Royal Geographical Society in London.

 Boat Pro

-In 2018, the company launched its Boat Pro data service – available via subscription.
+In 2018, the company launched its Boat Pro data service – available via paid subscription.
 The service aims to supply subscribers with live market data on the superyacht industry.

 The Owners' Club

-Founded in October 2014, the Owners’ Club is a networking platform for superyacht owners.
-The invitation-only club has a calendar of events throughout the year and around the world, from Mallorca to Monaco and Miami.
-Previous events have included lunches, weekends and cocktail parties, usually coinciding with other important awards or regattas in the superyacht calendar.
+Founded in October 2014, the Owners' Club is a newsletter for superyacht owners.
+That has a calendar of events throughout the year and around the world, from Mallorca to Monaco and Miami.